North Carolina House Speaker Tim Moore's win marks big change in state's congressional delegation

 No Democrat filed to run in the seat, which stretches from Greensboro and Winston-Salem south and west to Concord.

 North Carolina law allows for a runoff if a candidate does not receive more than 30% of the vote.
-The second-place candidate has to request another election, which would take place May 14.
+The second-place candidate has to request another election in writing.

 WHAT RACES ARE COMPETITIVE?